 A quarter beef fills two blue Ikea bags - this is about five cubic feet of freezer space.
 A 1/8th share fills one blue Ikea bag.
 These days, Kookoolan Farms beef no longer comes to you in the Ikea bags, although they're still helpful to visualize the volume of meat.
 Any quarter beef fills about four of our new boxes.

 This is a whole lamb in a standard household freezer.
 A 1/8th beef share takes just about exactly the same amount of space, 2.5 cubic feet.
 A 1/16th share (a quarter of a quarter) fits just on the freezer door of a standard household refrigerator/freezer.

 Bottom Line on Pricing

-Altogether, for a 1/8th rear with 100-pound hanging weight, you'll pay $650.
-This will typically yield about 66 pounds of finished meat, or $650/66 pounds = about $9.85/lb. — what some places are charging for grass-fed ground beef alone, but you'll get roughly 40% premium steaks and 60% premium ground beef.
+So how many pounds of beef in a quarter cow?
+Altogether, for a 1/8th rear with an average/typical 100-pound hanging weight, you'll pay $715.
+This will typically yield about 66 pounds of finished meat, or $715/66 pounds = about $10.83/lb. — what some places are charging for 100% grass-fed ground beef alone, but you'll get roughly 40% premium steaks and 60% premium ground beef.
+For a 1/4th rear with an average/typical 200-pound hanging weight, you'd pay $1430 and could expect about 130 lbs of finished meat.
 So yes: you really do save money when you buy by the eighth or quarter.
-When you consider that grass-fed bones for soup run $4/lb. and tallow runs $2/lb. and you get bones, fat, and organ meats at no extra charge with your Kookoolan Farms beef share, PLUS a free cookbook every time, it makes you wonder why anyone is still buying grass-fed beef by-the-cut at the grocery store.
+When you consider that grass-fed bones for soup run $4/lb. and tallow runs $2/lb. and you get bones, fat, and organ meats at no extra charge with your Kookoolan Farms beef share, it makes you wonder why anyone is still buying grass-fed beef by-the-cut at the grocery store.